 We are also or may become subject to rapidly evolving data protection laws, rules and regulations in foreign jurisdictions.
 For example, the General Data Protection Regulation (the "GDPR"), which became effective in May 2018, imposes stringent data protection requirements for processing the personal data of individuals within the EEA.
 Companies that must comply with the GDPR face increased compliance obligations and risk, including more robust regulatory enforcement of data protection requirements and potential fines for noncompliance of up to €20 million or 4% of the annual global revenues of the noncompliant company, whichever is greater.
 Among other requirements, the GDPR prohibits the transfer of personal data from the EEA to the United States and other jurisdictions that the European Commission does not recognize as having "adequate" data protection laws unless a data transfer mechanism has been put in place.
 In July 2020, the Court of Justice of the European Union (the "CJEU") limited how organizations could lawfully transfer personal data from the EEA to the United States by invalidating the EU-US Privacy Shield for purposes of international transfers and imposing further restrictions on the use of standard contractual clauses ("SCCs").
+In March 2022, the US and EU announced a new regulatory regime intended to replace the invalidated regulations; however, this new EU-US Data Privacy Framework has not been implemented beyond an executive order signed by President Biden on October 7, 2022 on Enhancing Safeguards for United States Signals Intelligence Activities.
 The European Commission published revised SCCs for data transfers from the EEA on June 4, 2021.
 The revised clauses must be used for relevant new data transfers from September 27, 2021 onward; existing SCC arrangements must be migrated to the revised clauses by December 27, 2022.
 The new SCCs apply only to the transfer of personal data outside of the EEA and not the United Kingdom.
 The United Kingdom's Information Commissioner's Office has published new data transfer standard contracts for transfers from the United Kingdom under the United Kingdom GDPR ("UK GDPR").
 This new documentation will be mandatory for relevant data transfers from September 21, 2022; existing standard contractual clauses arrangements must be migrated to the new documentation by March 21, 2024.
 We will be required to implement the revised SCCs, in relation to relevant existing contracts and certain additional contracts and arrangements, within the relevant time frames.
 There is some uncertainty around whether the revised clauses can be used for all types of data transfers, particularly whether they can be relied on for data transfers to non-EEA entities subject to the GDPR.
 These recent developments are likely to require us to review and amend the legal mechanisms by which we make and/or receive personal data transfers to/ in the United States.
 As supervisory authorities issue further guidance on personal data export mechanisms, including circumstances where the standard contractual clauses cannot be used, and/or start taking enforcement action, we could suffer additional costs, complaints and/or regulatory investigations or fines, and/or if we are otherwise unable to transfer personal data between and among countries and regions in which we operate, it could affect the manner in which we provide our services, the geographical location or segregation of our relevant systems and operations, and could adversely affect our financial results.